Antoine-Augustin Parmentier: Life and career

 While serving as an army pharmacist for France in the Seven Years' War, he was captured by the Prussians, and in prison in Prussia was faced with eating potatoes, known to the French only as hog feed.
 The potato had been introduced from South America to Europe by the Spaniards at the beginning of the 16th century.
 It was introduced to the rest of Europe by 1640 but (outside Spain and Ireland) was usually used only for animal feed.
 King Frederick II of Prussia had required peasants to cultivate the plants under severe penalties and had provided them with cuttings.
 In 1748 France had actually forbidden the cultivation of the potato (on the grounds that it was thought to cause leprosy among other things), and this law remained on the books in Parmentier's time, until 1772.

 From his return to Paris in 1763 he pursued his pioneering studies in nutritional chemistry.
 His prison experience came to mind in 1772 when he proposed (in a contest sponsored by the Academy of Besançon) use of the potato as a source of nourishment for dysenteric patients.
 He won the prize on behalf of the potato in 1773.

 Due largely to Parmentier's efforts, the Paris Faculty of Medicine declared potatoes edible in 1772.
 Still, resistance continued, and Parmentier was prevented from using his test garden at the Invalides hospital, where he was pharmacist, by the religious community that owned the land, whose complaints resulted in the suppression of Parmentier's post at the Invalides.

+Parmentier's agronomic interests covered a wide range of opportunities to ameliorate the human lot through technical improvements; he published his observations touching on bread-baking, cheese-making, grain storage, the use of cornmeal (maize) and chestnut flour, mushroom culture, mineral waters, wine-making, improved sea biscuits, and a host of other topics of interest to the Physiocrats.
 In 1779, Parmentier was appointed to teach at the Free School of Bakery to help stabilize Paris's food supply by making bread in a more cost-efficient fashion.
 In that same year, he published Manière de faire le pain de pommes de terre, sans mélange de farine (How to make potato bread, without mixing flour), in which he described how one can make potato bread that still has all the characteristics of wheat bread.

 In 1800, Napoléon Bonaparte appointed him the first army pharmacist.
 He succeeded Pierre Bayen: he continued his fight to place pharmacy on the same level as medicine and surgery.

-Potato publicity stunts
+Potato advocacy

-Parmentier then began a series of publicity stunts for which he remains notable today, hosting dinners at which potato dishes featured prominently and guests included Benjamin Franklin and Antoine Lavoisier.
-He gave bouquets of potato blossoms to the king and queen, and surrounded his potato patch at Sablons with armed guards during the day to suggest valuable goods, withdrawing them at night so people could steal the potatoes (the same story exists in Germany about Frederick the Great).
-These 54 arpents of impoverished ground near Neuilly, west of Paris, had been allotted him by order of Louis XVI in 1787.